 The research process fosters critical thinking and problem-solving skills.
 It demands a clear articulation of a problem, thorough investigation, and thoughtful interpretation of data, all of which are valuable skills in any professional field.
 By following this process, researchers are better equipped to tackle complex questions and contribute meaningful solutions to real-world problems.

-From finding the key theoretical concepts to presenting the research findings in a report, every step in the research process forms a cohesive pathway that supports researchers in systematically uncovering deep insights and generating meaningful knowledge, which is crucial for the success of any qualitative investigation.
+From finding the key theoretical concepts to presenting the research findings in a report, every step in the research process forms a cohesive pathway that supports researchers in systematically uncovering deep insights and generating meaningful knowledge, which is instrumental to the success of any qualitative study.

 The first step in the research process involves finding the key theoretical concepts or words that specify the research topic and are always included in the title of the investigation.
 Without a definition, these words have no sense or meaning (Daft, 1995).
-To identify these concepts, a researcher must ask which theoretical keywords are implicit in the investigation.
-To answer this question a researcher should identify the logical relationships among the two words that catch the focus of the investigation.
-It is also crucial that researchers provide clear definitions for their theoretical keywords.
+To identify these concepts, a researcher must ask which theoretical keywords are implicit in the study.
+To answer this question, a researcher should identify the logical relationships among the two words that catch the focus of the investigation.
+Researchers should also provide clear definitions for their theoretical keywords.
 The title of the research can then include these theoretical keywords and signal how they are being studied.

 A piece of useful advice is to draw a conceptual map to visualize the direct or indirect relationships between the key theoretical words and choose a relationship between them as the focus of the investigation.